-The search for a delicious and healthy dessert or breakfast option stops here with homemade banana chocolate chia pudding.
-Made from nutritious chia seeds, mashed bananas, cocoa powder, and a touch of maple syrup, this creamy and decadent pudding is the perfect way to indulge your sweet tooth without sacrificing your health goals.
-Plus, it’s easy to make and can be prepped overnight for a grab-and-go meal.
+The search for a delicious and healthy breakfast stops here with homemade Banana Chocolate Chia Pudding.
+It’s easy to make and can be prepped overnight for a grab-and-go meal.
 With rich chocolatey flavor and plenty of fiber and protein, this banana chocolate chia pudding has become a new favorite in my meal rotation.
 Make it part of yours as well!

 The chia seed is small but mighty.
 In just 1 measly tablespoon, you can find: